 '''

 Wallet path: ...fabric-samples/fabcar/javascript/wallet

 Transaction has been evaluated, result is:

-{"color":"Black","docType":"car","make":"Honda","model":"Accord","owner":"Tom"}
+{"colour":"Black", "make": "Honda", "model": "Accord", "owner": "Tom"}

 '''

 Congratulations.
 You've created a car and verified that its recorded on the ledger!

 So now that we've done that, let's say that Tom is feeling generous and he wants to give his Honda Accord to someone named Dave.